-Tesla races past $100 billion in market valuation
+Tesla's furious rally pushes market value past $100 billion

 Tesla’s market value also puts Musk a step closer to earning the first $346 million tranche of options in a record-breaking pay package.

-The $100 billion valuation needs to stay for both a one-month and six-month average in order to trigger the vesting of the first of 12 tranches of options granted to Musk to buy Tesla stock.
+The $100 billion market capitalization needs to stay for both a one-month and six-month average in order to trigger the vesting of the first of 12 tranches of options granted to Musk to buy Tesla stock.

 The recent rally in Tesla’s shares was fueled by a rare quarterly profit in October, news of production ramp-up in its China factory and better-than-expected annual car deliveries.

-In another bullish report, brokerage Wedbush said on Wednesday that robust demand in China and Europe alongside “aggressive” trajectory of Gigafactory 3 production will boost fourth-quarter earnings.
+In a bullish report Wednesday, Wedbush analysts said that robust demand in China and Europe alongside “aggressive” trajectory of Gigafactory 3 production will boost fourth-quarter earnings.
+Wedbush has a neutral rating on the stock.

 Tesla is set to report its earnings on Jan.
 29 after markets close.

-Reporting by Ayanti Bera in Bengaluru; Editing by Sriraj Kalluvila
+Reporting by Ayanti Bera in Bengaluru; additional reporting by Caroline Valetkevitch in New York; Editing by Sriraj Kalluvila and David Gregorio